Content []

 Enjoying Sapa's fresh air in Northern Vietnam

-The beauty of the landscapes, combined with the simplicity and warmth of the inhabitants, made this experience unforgettable in North Vietnam.
+The beauty of the landscapes, combined with the simplicity and warmth of the inhabitants, made this experience unforgettable family holiday to Vietnam.
 After a peaceful lunch, we continued exploring these iconic villages and ended the day with a Zay family, sharing a delicious dinner in a traditional home, far from the tourist crowds.

 Discover 21 days in North Vietnam, the next day, after a delicious breakfast prepared by my hosts, I headed towards the village of Giang Ta Chai, home to the Red Dao people.
 The hike through the lush mountains immersed me in the authentic life of this community, with its ancestral rituals and colorful clothing.
 Their lifestyle in harmony with nature deeply touched me.
 The exploration continued towards Bac Ha, where the breathtaking landscapes led me to the Di Thang village, where I met the Flower Hmong.